Developer: Micronics Publisher: SNK Release: 05/87 Genre: Action

 That was just the first level.

 I’m sure someone at Micronics thought they were doing the fans a favor by adding levels to the NES version but instead they created one long, grueling mess.
-In the arcade Ikari Warriors comprised one long, continuous stage that changed locations frequently.
+In the arcade Ikari Warriors comprised one long, continuous journey that changed locations frequently.
 It all led to an assault on the enemy fortress and one of the strangest final boss battles of all time, if you can call it that.
 Here the game is broken down into four stages.
-They didn’t take the arcade game and break it up.
-They’ve added three more levels as long as the arcade game itself.
+They did not take the arcade game and break it up.
+They have added three more levels as long as the arcade game itself.
 It is bad enough trying to reach the end of the first level.
 But once the realization sets in that there is more?
 I wouldn’t blame anyone for chucking the game out the window.

 In Closing